Develop skills that will set you apart as an effective professional counsellor.

 - we work hard at helping you to be better in all these ways

-A major advantage of this diploma over other Counselling diplomas is the unique range of electives offered.
+A major advantage of this program is the unique range of electives offered.
 Students are able to specialize in a mix of unique skills that are not commonly available elsewhere; and based on feedback from graduates, this has provided skills that allow our graduates to gain an edge in developing a clientele and reputation in their career as a counsellor.

 Course Duration: 1500 hours

 This course is substantial in content, and duration.
-It may take longer than some other diplomas (offered elsewhere), but in our experience, graduates from this course tend to:
+It may take longer than some other programs (offered elsewhere), but in our experience, graduates from this course tend to:

 - be able to offer a wider range of services to clients,